 Sectors

 A sector light usually display different colours for different sectors, so the colour of the sector light varies with angle.
 For example a sector light with white, red and green sectors, the colour should be measured in at least three points within each coloured sector.
-The results of all meausements should be reported.
+The results of all measurement should be reported.

 There are several key parameters for a sector light, such as sector colour boundary, sector intensity boundary, sector width, sector boundary, and sector of uncertainty whose definition are given by IALA Recommendation R0203.
-These parameters are calculated from a secotr light’s luminous intensity and colour versus horizontal angle profiles.
+These parameters are calculated from a sector light’s luminous intensity and colour versus horizontal angle profiles.
 An example profile plot, annotated with the these parameters, is shown in Figure 12.

 In this example, the Red Sector Colour Width, taken between the Red Sector Colour Boundaries, covers 1.5° from -56.9° to -55.4°.
 The Red Sector Intensity Width which is the angle interval across the full width half maximum (FWHM) intensity (i.e. taken between the Red Sector Intensity Boundaries), covers 1.4° from -56.6° to -55.2°.
 Therefore, according to the definition of Sector Width given by IALA Recommendation R0203, the Red Sector Width covers 1.2° from -56.6° to -55.4°.